 Hitting the road again

-Michael and Megan are taking advantage of this freedom with plans to hit the road again in 2019.
+Michael and Megan are taking advantage of this freedom with plans to hit the road again soon.
 This time, they are converting a Ford Transit van and trading “sedan life” for “vanlife.”
 Michael, who is 6 feet 5 inches tall, is especially looking forward to being able to stand up in their home.
 They are also hoping that the added space will give them more of a studio, to continue producing great content while on the road.
 The trip will last about 6 months and take them south to parts of the country they weren’t able to visit on their last trip.
 In short, keep an eye out for fresh content on the blog inspired by this new adventure.

 Advice for other campers